radio-astro-tools/pvextractor/README.md

 There are a few [utilities](pvextractor/utils) related to header trimming & parsing.
 Otherwise, there's one main function, [pvextractor](pvextractor/pvextractor.py), that takes a data cube and a series of points and returns a PV array.
-It is based on scipy's map_coordinates.
+It is based on scipy's `map_coordinates` but also has .

 For an example use case, see [this notebook] (http://nbviewer.ipython.org/urls/raw.github.com/keflavich/pvextractor/master/examples/IRAS05358Slicing.ipynb)